METRIX IAP

 Hypothesis

-PR_FabricFeel wins in copy ($37.83 CPA, 3.30% CVR).
-The visual equivalent — performance-gradeweight fabric texture close-up — has never been tested.
+PR_ProductFeel wins in copy ($37.83 CPA, 3.30% CVR).
+The visual equivalent — heavyweight fabric texture close-up — has never been tested.
 This is the natural next layer.

 Variable Stack